-1. Procedures for obtaining ONT Airport Security Photo Identification Badge

-- a.
-The Ontario International Airport (ONT) Security Badge Office (SBO) is responsible for the implementation of Transportation Security Administration (TSA) rules and regulations regarding the identification of persons authorized access to the airport restricted areas, including the ONT Air Operations Area (AOA), exclusive areas, and terminal buildings as outlined in Title 49 CFR Part 1542, part of the U.S. Department of Homeland Security (DHS). - b.
-The ONT SBO is open for fingerprinting and issuing of identification badges: - 1.
+- 1. Procedures for obtaining an ONT Airport Security Photo Identification Badge; - a.
+The ONT Security Badge Office (SBO) is responsible for the implementation of Transportation Security Administration (TSA) rules and regulations regarding the identification of persons authorized access to the airport restricted areas, including the ONT Air Operations Area (AOA), exclusive areas and terminal buildings as outlined in Title 49 CFR Part 1542, part of the U.S. Department of Homeland Security (DHS). - b.
+The ONT Security Badge Office is open for fingerprinting and issuing of identification badges: - 1.
 Monday-Friday: by appointment only, except for Holidays.
-Appointments can be made via email at: ontsecuritybadgeoffice@flyontario.com - 2.
-The ONT SBO is located at the airport administration building:
+Appointments can be made via email at: mailto:ONTsecuritybadgeoffice@flyontario.com - 2.
+The Security Badge Office is located at:

-1923 E. Avion St. Ontario, CA 91761

-Telephone: (909) 544-5170 Fax: (909) 937-2513
+1923 E. Avion Street, Ontario, CA 91761 Office (909) 944-5170 Fax (909) 937-2513

-- 3. An authorized signer or designee may pick up blank applications or forms from the SBO.
+- An authorized signer or designee may pick up blank applications or forms from SBO.
 Only original applications will be accepted for processing. - 4.
 An application authorized and dated more than seven (7) calendar days prior to the employee applying for the badge will not be accepted for processing. - c.
 All ONT Security Photo Identification Badges issued by OIAA are the property of OIAA.
-Identification badges shall be returned upon expiration, or separation of employment (for any reason), or when job function no longer requires an Airport issued Security Photo Identification Badge or upon demand of OIAA.
+Identification badges shall be returned upon expiration, or separation of employment (for any reason), or when job function no longer requires an Airport issued Security Photo Identification badge or upon demand of OIAA.
 Any misuse of or willful failure to return OIAA issued photo identification badge is subject to criminal misdemeanor prosecution.